4dams/ArdentGirl/README.md

 You will then have to fill in your tokens and other information into the `config.json`.

 After you have done that, you can simply start the bot with `node app.js` in the directory where the app.js is located in!

+### Disclaimer

+>4dams' TwitchBot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.